-Color Pigment Output: Canon IPF-Prograf with Lucia pigments and HP-Z3100 Vivera pigments
+Color Pigment Output: Canon IPF-Prograf with Lucia pigments and HP-Z3200 and Z3100 Vivera pigment Printers

 The color output is set up to produce the greatest possible permanence without sacrificing color gamut.
-I start with a good scan or direct digital capture, optimize it, and output on custom profiled Canon Prograf 44" wide printer, or the HP Z3100 44" wide printer.
-Both have the ability to reproduce photographs, paintings, drawings, or other 2D artworks very accurately, while at the same time produce a level of permanence not readily available in a photo or digital process until fairly recently.
-The kind of color rendition we output ranges from the high saturation high resolution results that supass the dynamic range achieved with traditional "Type C", Lightjet, or Lambda prints, to the soft delicate pastel qualities previously the domain of Iris, platinum, or multi-color silkscreen prints.
+I start with a good file, optimize it, and output on the custom profiled Canon Prograf 44" wide printer, or the HP Z3200 or Z3100 44" wide printers.
+All have the ability to reproduce photographs, paintings, drawings, or other 2D artworks very accurately, while at the same time produce a level of permanence not readily available in a photo or digital process until fairly recently.
+The kind of color rendition we output ranges from the high saturation high resolution results that greatly supass the dynamic range achieved with traditional "Type C", Lightjet, or Lambda prints, to the soft delicate pastel qualities previously the domain of Iris, platinum, or multi-color silkscreen prints.
 Both the quality and permanence of these processes are influenced by the type of media used.
 However, accurate color and tonality can be reproduced (and expanded upon) on most of the coated media we have profiled.
-The Canon has a larger color gamut in some colors for certain applications and is great for major editions due to it's speed and effeciency.
-The Z3100 uses color and neutral gray pigments that have shown from three major testing facilities to have by far the most lightfast inkjet pigments (for color prints) in use today.
+The Canon is great for major editions due to it's speed and effeciency and it has excellent color gamut and neutralized grays that need no color inks for black and white prints..
+The HP Z series uses color and neutral gray pigments that have shown from three major testing facilities to have by far the most lightfast inkjet pigments (for color prints) in use today.
 It can also quickly profile any specialized alternative media internally with its onboard Eye One color spectrometer within 20 minutes.
+This additonal hardware and software also keeps the printer totally linearized for monochrome applications.
+The Z series also has a built in gloss optimiser channel for super smooth surface rendition on the gloss fiber media we use .
 For more information about this pigment process see our data in Permanence page.

-With the HPZ3100, neutral or toned, extremely stable monochrome prints are also possible and this is what I use for monochrome work done on both matte papers as well as the new generation of fiber gloss/semi-gloss papers such as those made by Harmon and and Hahnemuhle.
-The dmax of this ink set on these papers is exceptional and gray ink only approach with the gloss enhancer channel on many gloss papers is totally smooth and uniform.
-Depending on the papers used, the image color is either a selenium tone color or neutral color.
-If color inks are added to the mix any monochrome hue is possible.
+With the HP Designjet Z3200, neutral or toned, extremely stable monochrome prints are also possible and this is what I use for monochrome work done on both matte papers as well as the new generation of fiber gloss/semi-gloss papers such as those made by Canson and and Hahnemuhle.
+The dmax of this ink set on these papers is exceptional and gray ink only approach with the gloss enhancer channel on gloss and satin PK papers is totally smooth and uniform.
+Depending on the papers used and image settings,, the image color is either a warm neutral, cool neutral or totally neutral color.
+When tiny amounts of color inks are added to the mix any monochrome hue is possible.
 With this set up we can match specific print color of various darkroom prints if necessary.
 The color and gray inks of this inkset are designed to fade at the same rate over the very long term in order to avoid any color shifting in the distant future.
 This longevity equalization is unique to the Vivera inkset

-The Canon IPF monochrome output can produce first class black and white prints on all matte rag media.
+The Canon IPF monochrome output can produce first class black and white prints on all matte rag media as well.
 It is expecially innovative on gloss and gloss fiber media like the Canson Platine and Hahnemuhle Photorag Baryta that we use .
 This capability has come a long way in the last few years, with the Canon Lucia's much improved gloss differiental and bronzing performance.
 They have the same appearance as traditional analouge semi-gloss prints but with much greater longevity since we don't use dye brighteners in our papers as do modern gelatin silver papers.
-We use the True Black and White rip by BowHaus for the Canon bw prints that brings a degree of hue uniformity that no oem inkset I've ever seen can equal.
+We use the True Black and White rip by BowHaus for the Canon bw prints that brings a degree of hue uniformity from edition to editon.
 The True Black and White rip turns off all the color channels, if you want, utlizing the gray and black pigment channels for neutral prints but also allows hue toning capabiliy for subtle hue alterations for warmer or cooler prints if you are tryting to match the print color of a previously made analogue print for instance.
-Neutral prints have no color pigments utlized at all, so no metameriam or potential color shifting in the future will be a factor.
-With the True Black and White software from BowHaus the surface appearance of the Canon Prograf printer on the Canson and Hahnemuhle papers, natural white and warm surfaces with no dye brighteners at all,, render prints that are so close to traditional gelatin silver prints that even while holding in your hands it is impossible to tell they are pigments at all.
+Neutral prints have no color pigments utlized at all within the print driver, so no metameriam or potential color shifting in the future will be a factor.
+With the True Black and White software from BowHaus the surface appearance of the Canon Prograf printer on the Canson and Hahnemuhle papers, natural white and warm surfaces with no dye brighteners at all,, render prints that are so close to traditional gelatin silver prints that even while holding in your hands it is difficult to tell they are pigments at all.

 Piezography Carbon K7 Monochrome